riscv-verification/RVVI/RVVI-TRACE/README.md

 ### `trap`
 When this signal is true along with `valid`, an instruction execution has undergone a synchronous exception (syscalls, etc).
 This event allows the reading of internal state.
 The instruction address trapped is indicated by the `pc_rdata` variable.
 If this signal is false when `valid` is asserted, then an instruction has retired.
-This signal will not be asserted during an asynchronous exception.

 ### `halt`
 When this signal is true, it indicates that the hart has gone into a halted